Mandate and terms of reference

 The Initiative consists of a Steering Committee.
 It oversees the overall collaboration, aided by technical Domain Task Forces for each area of collaboration.
 The Steering Committee consists of representatives of each country, and is complemented by the Domain Task Force Leads.

 One of the collaborating countries is appointed as chair and organizational coordinator for the Initiative, for a certain period of time.
-This role is currently fulfilled by the Netherlands.
+This role is currently fulfilled by Belgium.

 Additionally, the leading country is assisted by national coordinators.
 They carry out the daily operations and prepare meetings, handle day-to-day issues and provide external communication.